 Fibroadenomas are the most common benign tumour of the breast.

-At times referred to as ‘breast mice’ these discrete, mobile lumps often occur in younger women.
+Traditionally referred to as ‘breast mice’, these discrete, mobile lumps often occur in younger women.
 It is important to distinguish and exclude breast cancer, as such patients should be referred for a triple assessment in line with NICE guidance.

-As a general rule, 50% will regress spontaneously, 25% will remain the same and 25% will get bigger.
+As a general rule, 50% regress spontaneously, 25% will remain unchanged and 25% will get bigger.

 Fibroadenomas most commonly occur in women aged 14 to 35.